prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // Denominations offered by this exchange.
       denoms: Denom[];

-      // Denominations for which the exchange currently offers/requests payback.
+      // Denominations for which the exchange currently offers/requests recoup.
-      payback: Payback[];
+      recoup: Recoup[];

       // The date when the denomination keys were last updated.
       list_issue_date: Timestamp;